mcintyre94/Orbit/README.md

 ### Running locally

 The extension can be created by running `npm run dev`.
-This will populate the `dist/` directory, which can be [imported into Chrome](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked).
+This will build the extension in development mode, and open a browser with it installed.
 This will also watch the local repo for changes to the code and automatically update the installed extension.

 ### Wallet Adapter and Wallet Standard